-Basemaps serve as a reference map on which you overlay data from operational layers, perform analysis, and visualize geographic information.
+Basemaps serve as a reference map on which you overlay data from layers and visualize geographic information.
 An individual basemap can be made of multiple feature, raster, or web layers.
-They are the foundation for your maps and provide context for your work.
+Basemaps are the foundation for your maps and provide context for your work.

-ArcGIS Pro provides several predefined basemap layers for you to use in your maps.
-After you add a map to your project, the basemap can be changed from the Map tab.
+The ArcGIS Pro basemap gallery includes several premade 2D and 3D basemaps for you to use in your maps and scenes.
+After you add a map or scene to your project, the basemap can be changed from the Map tab.

 Author a custom basemap

-For example, you may include roads, hydrology, and place-name layers as reference layers, while the terrain layer acts as the background layer.
-If this example custom basemap was added to a map, the roads, hydrology, and place-names would appear above any new layers added to the project, while the terrain would appear beneath.
+For example, you may include roads as a reference layer and base imagery as a background layer.
+Using this custom basemap, the roads layer would appear above any new layers added to the map, while the image layer would appear beneath.

 Basemaps that contain both reference and background layers appear in the Contents pane in two independent lists.